2018–19 Northern Illinois Huskies men's basketball team

 The 2018–19 Northern Illinois Huskies men's basketball team represented Northern Illinois University during the 2018–19 NCAA Division I men's basketball season.
-The Huskies were led by eighth-year head coach Mark Montgomery, and played their home games at the Convocation Center in DeKalb, Illinois as members of the West Division of the Mid-American Conference.
-They finished the season 17–17 overall, 8–10 in MAC play to finish in fourth place in the West Division.
+The Huskies were led by eighth-year head coach Mark Montgomery, and played their home games at the Convocation Center in DeKalb, Illinois as members of the West Division of the Mid-American Conference (MAC).
+They finished the season 17–17 overall, 8–10 in MAC play, to finish in fourth place in the West Division.
 As the No. 7 seed in the MAC tournament, they advanced to the semifinals, where they lost to Bowling Green.

 Previous season

-The Huskies finished the 2017–18 season 13–19, 6–12 in MAC play to finish in last place in the West Division.
+The Huskies finished the 2017–18 season 13–19, 6–12 in MAC play, to finish in last place in the West Division.
 They lost in the first round of the MAC tournament to Kent State.